You are listening to the Sean Hannity Radio Show Podcast.

 They just swept it under the rug.

-And they also, I think, believe if you don't really rattle the cage of those that are cutting our heads off and committing a terror attack every eighty-four hours, ISIS and groups like them, that somehow they're gonna like us and stop doing these evil deeds.
+And they also, I think, believe if you don't really rattle the cage of those that are cutting our heads off and committing a terror attack every 84 hours, ISIS and groups like them, that somehow they're going to like us and stop doing these evil deeds.

-Right, and and the that myth came up the last week or so over this uh Kaiser Khan controversy.
+And that myth came up the last week or so over this Kaiser Khan controversy.

 You know, he went on CNN and said that terror has nothing to do with Islam.

-I mean, most reasonable Americans understand that isn't the case, but the left clings to that because if they allow fact and reason to enter the discussion, they know they're gonna lose the debate.
+I mean, most reasonable Americans understand that isn't the case, but the left clings to that because if they allow fact and reason to enter the discussion, they know they're going to lose the debate.

 You know, but that's the thing.